WenchaoD/FSCalendar/README.md

 ## CocoaPods:

 * For iOS8+: 👍

 ```ruby
 use_frameworks!
 pod 'FSCalendar'
 ```

 * For iOS7+:

 ```ruby
 pod 'FSCalendar'
 ```

+> To get the iOS7-compatibility, you will also need to include [NSCalendarExtension](https://github.com/WenchaoD/NSCalendarExtension) into your project.

 * Alternatively to give it a test run, run the command:

 ```ruby
 pod try FSCalendar
 ```

 ## Carthage:
 * For iOS8+

 ```ruby
 github "WenchaoD/FSCalendar"
 ```